What is Anorexia?

-Anorexia has multiple causes, including biological, psychological, and sociocultural factors.
-To understand the causes of anorexia, consider whether there is a family history of eating disorders or mental health concerns and whether the individual has suffered from past traumas or adverse life events.
-Anorexia is not a choice.
+Anorexia can have multiple causes, including biological, psychological, and sociocultural factors.
+Some of the causes include a family history of eating disorders or mental health concerns, past traumas or experiencing multiple adverse life events.

 Genetic linkage studies and genome-wide association studies of anorexia are being conducted to increase our understanding of the role of genetics in anorexia risk.